No-Trade-No-Life/Yuan/README.md

 #### Vendors

 Vendors include markets, exchanges and data sources.
 You can access the global market through various vendors.
 For some legal reason, they are probably not open to everyone.
-But you can use them in Yuan if you gain permission from the provider.
+But you can use them if you gain permission from the provider.

 Every vendor is a gateway to connect the external service directly.
 Your private data including account info and market data will not be stored in Yuan Cloud Service.
 You can deploy the vendor in your own cloud or local machine.